arwyn6969/vortex/vortex/docs/technical/architecture.md

-# Technical Architecture
+# Technical Architecture Implementation

-## System Overview
+> For a high-level overview of the system architecture and mystical integration, see [Core Architecture](../core/architecture.md)

-The Vortex of Enlightenment is built on a modular, event-driven architecture that combines behavioral psychology with mythological wisdom traditions.
-This document outlines the technical implementation and system design.
+This document focuses on the technical implementation details of the Vortex of Enlightenment system.

 ```ascii
 +----------------+     +----------------+     +----------------+